healthety/healthety/README.md

 ## Other Features

-You can specify the time frame by adding snake case chart name plus '_frame' and value in seconds.
+You can specify the time frame by adding snake case chart namee plus '_frame' and value in seconds.
 I know, lousy description...
 Example for set 'Load Average' chart time frame to 5minutes:

      your.healthety.server.com/?load_average_frame=300000